advitum/FrontCMS/README.markdown

 Plugins
 -------

 If you want to use more complex functionality, like a contact form, you need to create a small plugin.
-Take a look at the demo plugin at *lib/plugins/Contactform* and it's usage in *layouts/contact.tpl*.
+Take a look at the demo plugins at *lib/plugins/* and it's usage in the default layouts.

-There is currently no more detailed reference for the plugin interface.
-Just take a look at the source code or contact me at info@advitum.de!
+###Basic plugin architecture

+A plugin for your website is basically an own class extending the *Plugin* class.
+The methods `render` and `edit` will be used as callbacks to render or edit the plugin.

+The `render` method just has to return the content the plugin is to produce:

+	public static function render($content, $name, $attributes = array()) {
+		//return $html;
+	}

+`$content` will contain whatever data was put into the database (usually by the `edit` method). `$name` contains the name of the slot that was given to the plugin on placing it in the layout. `$attributes` may contain additional attributes that were set in the layout.

+If you want to make the plugin editable, you have to include a button to edit the plugin **only if a user is logged in**.

+The `edit` method takes the same arguments as the `render` method.
+It supplies the content for the popup in which the plugin can be edited.
+You can render whatever inputs your plugin needs and then handle the sent form.
+For example, the contactform plugin encodes all the input into one json object and stores that in the database.

+Take a look at the contactform plugin for further reference.

+###ul.repeatable

+One common use case for plugins is to let the editor enter an arbitrary number of items.
+The slideshow plugin is a nice example of that use case.
+Each slideshow can have a variable number of slides, so the available inputs have to be repeated.

+The Plugin class already comes with a method called `repeatable`, which handles that use case for you nicely.
+It renders a single empty set of inputs by default, which can be repeated using the buttons right below the inputs.
+When the form is sent or previously stored items are available, the method automatically renders as many sets of inputs (filled with the sent or saved content) as needed.
+The entered items can be sorted and deleted, and new items can be added.

+Take a look at the slideshow plugin to learn more about ul.repeatables and to see this working nicely together with validation and storing the items in the database.